Is ON24 Inc. (ONTF) a Keeper?

-ON24 Inc. (NYSE:ONTF) went up by 2.28% from its latest closing price compared to the recent 1-year high of $81.98.
-The company’s stock price has collected -2.37% of loss in the last five trading sessions.
-Press Release reported on 09/08/21 that ON24 Engagement Hub Brings Together Live Webinar Viewing and On-Demand Content
+ON24 Inc. (NYSE:ONTF) went down by -2.44% from its latest closing price compared to the recent 1-year high of $81.98.
+The company’s stock price has collected -2.25% of loss in the last five trading sessions.
+Press Release reported on 09/22/21 that G2 Users Rate ON24 the #1 Webinar Software for the Second Consecutive Quarter

 Is It Worth Investing in ON24 Inc. (NYSE :ONTF) Right Now?